Color Mapping in Blazor Maps Component

 Color mapping for bubbles

-The color mapping types such as range color mapping, equal color mapping and desaturation color mapping are applicable for bubbles in the Maps.
-To add color mapping for bubbles of the Maps, bind the data source to the DataSource property of MapsBubble and set the field name which contains the color value in the data source to the ColorValuePath property.
-Multiple colors for a single set of bubbles and color for excluded items from MapsBubbleColorMapping are also applicable for bubbles.
+Range, equal, and desaturation color mapping types are also supported for bubbles.
+To apply color mapping to bubbles, bind the data source to the DataSource property of MapsBubble and set the field that contains the color value to ColorValuePath property.
+Multiple colors for a single set of bubbles and colors for excluded items using MapsBubbleColorMapping are also supported.

 @using Syncfusion.Blazor.Maps